 [click to continue…]

-Click below to check out photos and a recent video of the project.
+Click below to check out a photo of the new Pup.

 [click to continue…]